-Prowl around on the Internet, and you’ll see thousands of Web sites decrying ADHD as a hoax and accusing the psychiatric community of teaming up with the pharmaceutical industry to drum up business.
+Prowl around on the Internet, and you’ll see thousands of Web sites decrying ADHD as a hoax and controversial diagnosis.
+You’ll see virulent accusations that the psychiatric profession is teaming up with the pharmaceutical industry to drum up business by. “inventing a disorder”.

 If you or your loved one has ADHD, however, you know it is a very real condition.
 Evidence only continues to mount, even if many mental-healthcare providers have not kept up with the best medical practices.

 More than a decade ago, researchers and clinicians became fed up with the widespread myths, misconceptions, and outlandish ideas about ADHD.
 They feared that inaccurate information portraying ADHD as a fraud or a trivial condition would prevent thousands from seeking necessary treatment.

 In 2002, led by psychologist Russell Barkley, they drafted International Consensus Statement on ADHD.